Differences Between Cannabis Flowers, Edibles and Concentrates

 Cannabis is a flowering plant.
 Its flowers are the smokable part.
 The cured flowers can be consumed by smoking rolled in papers, processed into blunts, or smoked in pipes or bongs.
 Using cannabis in this way, you can control the intake and effects simply by toking, holding, and repeating at will.

 Sativa strains produce a psychoactive, creative high with the risk of increased anxiety, hallucinations, and paranoia.
-Indica strains calm and sedate to relieve stress, anxiety, and pain.
-However, most strains are hybrids offering countless variations of body and brain effects.
+Indica strains are calm and sedate to relieve stress, anxiety, and pain.
+However, most strains are hybrids, offering numerous variations in body and brain effects.

 Business Insider reports the five most popular cannabis flowers are: